superfly/docs/flyctl/cmd/flyctl_postgres_connect.md

 ## Options

 ~~~
-  -a, --app string        App name to operate on
+  -a, --app string        Application name
-  -c, --config string     Path to an app config file or directory containing one (default "./fly.toml")
+  -c, --config string     Path to application configuration file
-      --database string   The postgres database to connect to
+  -d, --database string   The name of the database you would like to connect to (default "postgres")
   -h, --help              help for connect
-      --password string   The postgres user password
+  -p, --password string   The postgres user password
-      --user string       The postgres user to connect with
+  -u, --user string       The postgres user to connect with (default "postgres")
 ~~~

 ## Global Options